bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 in add_vertex, removed ability to pass in edge list when creating vertex, these edges wouldn't be properly connected to their corresponding endpoints, edges can be added only through add_edge in keeping with the principle that each function does one thing well.

 In DFS, changed "y" to "visited".
 Changed "x" to "stack". change "z" to "current". and x.pop() to stack.pop().
 Changed Break to return True if current == value, added visited to dfs.
 Changed stack.extend(self.vertices[z]) to a for loop which checks each child node of current, and only adds them if they're no in visited already.
 Changed return x to return False, if we haven't found the node.
 Added .edges to self.vertices[current] to access the Vertice objects edges.
+Removed the defaut None from target, we want this function to be called with a target value

 Changed graph_rec to dfs_recursive().
 Added visited to the arguments of dfs_recursive.  changed, x = set() and x.append(start) to simply visited.append(start).
 Made a base case to check if our current value is the target value and return True if so.
 Changed v to child.
 Add conditional to check if child nodes of current not already in visited.
+Added recursive call to check nested child elements for target value

+Add dft_stack, find components needs paths of connected components, not a True or False value that dfs returns (like it's calling now).
+Changing find_components to use dft_stack

+In find components, changedline 70 "if in visited" to "if not in visited".
+We want to check the nodes we haven't visited yet.
+Line 73, add self.vertices[other_vertex] to access the appropriate vertex and change its component

 In Draw.py